Aurora Theatre Company: Financial woes and suspension of programming

 In June 2024 Aurora approached Berkeley City Council for emergency funding of $350,000.
 The company was granted $150,000 by the city and raised an additional $250,000 from private donors.
 The company downsized employees, scaled back its season from five to four productions, and the artistic director Costello and managing director Robin Dolan each agreed to take a 25% pay cut (at the time Costello earned in excess of $110,000 and Dolan over $88,000 per year).
 In May 2025 the company sought additional emergency funding of $50,000 to finish its season and announced the suspension of its planned 2025-2026 season, citing a $500,000 budget deficit and flagging subscriptions.

 As the staff was laid off in August 2025, Artistic Director Josh Costello hinted at a possible merger with another Bay Area theater company, but did not provide details.
 No performances have been announced beyond August 2025, when the company's production of The Search for Signs of Intelligent Life in the Universe closed.
+As of May 2026, the company website describes its current state as one of "hibernation."